frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 [KLE link](https://www.keyboard-layout-editor.com/#/gists/966c5646db209f5ab2c8691d66f876da)

 The alpha layout aims to reduce lateral finger movement on the index finger.
+This page documents the version with E on the right thumb.
+For the original version with E on the left thumb (like RSTHD), see [v42e](docs/v42e.md).

 An older version of the layout performed very well in an [analyzer](docs/prime-on-the-analyzer.md), with low SFU (same finger utilization) stats and low travel distance.
 Since then, some changes have been made to the layout that nominally give it worse performance, because of the use of [comborolls](#comboroll-what).